 Rattlesnake Avoidance Class | Sunday, March 15, 2020

 At Las Tablas Animal Hospital | $95 per dog

 In addition to a rattlesnake vaccine, you can increase your pet’s protection against deadly rattlesnake bites by signing up for one of our rattlesnake avoidance classes.

 The rattlesnake vaccine, in conjunction with a behavior training class, is a great way to keep your adventurous, outdoor pets safe during all of your spring and summer outings.

 Register for this class and learn how to keep your dog safe from rattlesnakes.
 Hurry, spaces fill very quickly.
-To register, visit the animaliaherp.com website, select “Templeton – Las Tablas Animal Hospital” as your service provider, and then navigate through the calendar to select April 7th as the class date.
-Call us at (805) 357-9411 if you have any questions about the class.
+To register, visit the animaliaherp.com website, select “Templeton – Las Tablas Animal Hospital” as your service provider, then navigate through the calendar to select March 15th as the class date and select your preferred appointment time from the list of available times.
+Call us at 805-369-2222 if you have any questions about the class.